Best Practices to Identify Stakeholders on a Software Development Project

 How we identify stakeholders

 We use several methods to identify stakeholders, and interviewing stakeholders is one of them.
 Interviews are one-on-one conversations that aim to elicit project-related information and suggestions from stakeholders.
 Interviews help us target key stakeholders who have specific knowledge of the project or possess information that may impact the project in any way.
+Some of the examples of questions that we ask during interviews that we usually conduct with our customers are:

 Another helpful method we use to find out who project stakeholders are is brainstorming.
 Brainstorming is a simple yet powerful tool for identifying stakeholders.
 To start a brainstorming session, we gather our client and the whole project team.
 Then we ask the question that will guide the session: Who are the stakeholders for this project?
 We usually spend at least 15 minutes throwing out suggestions and writing them down.

 Once we know who our project stakeholders are, we classify and prioritize them.
+Let’s imagine that we are working on a product - an online medical consulting app - and make up stakeholder artifacts bearing that in mind.

 How we classify and prioritize stakeholders